modularml/mojo/proposals/lifetimes-and-provenance.md

 are treated as a register-passable types.
 This means they compose correctly with implicit borrow semantics, and you can even pass a reference `inout` if you want to.
-Such a thing is a "mutable reference to a reference", allowing the called to mutate the callers reference.
+Such a thing is a "mutable reference to a reference", allowing the callee to mutate the callers reference.

 ### Keyword (?) for static lifetime